How to Get Blood Out of Carpet

 Treating Dried Blood Stains

-Dried blood requires a slightly different approach since it has already bonded with the carpet fibers.
+In the case of dried blood, the approach must be a bit different since it has already bonded to the carpet fibers.
 To start, gently scraping away any excess residue with a dull knife or spoon can help remove the top layer of the stain.
 This makes it easier for cleaning solutions to penetrate deeper and lift the remaining stain.
 Hydrogen peroxide is often an effective option for removing dried blood, as it helps break down the proteins that cause the stain to adhere to the carpet.
 A small amount can be applied directly to the stain and left to sit for several minutes before gently blotting with a clean cloth.
 It is always best to test hydrogen peroxide on an inconspicuous part of the carpet first, as it can sometimes cause slight discoloration.

 Another method involves using a mixture of baking soda and water to create a paste that can be gently worked into the stain.
 Baking soda acts as a natural lifting agent, while water helps loosen the stain from the fibers.
 After allowing the paste to dry, vacuuming the area can help remove any remaining residue.
 This process may need to be repeated for deeper stains.